Saratovia: Classification

 Traditionally, the Saratov specimen was thought to be an ornithocheirid pterosaur.
 Many pterosaurs were formerly assigned to this family or its equivalent, the Anhangueridae, but more recent research has indicated more diversity within this lineage than previously recognized.
 In 2019, the pterosaurs Cimoliopterus, Targaryendraco, and their relatives were recognized as a novel group named Targaryendraconia.
-That study, by Rodrigo V. Pêgas, Borja Holgado, and Maria Eduarda C. Leal, noted that the Saratov pterosaur was similar in anatomy to recognized members of Targaryendraconia.
+That study, by Rubi V. Pêgas, Borja Holgado, and Maria Eduarda C. Leal, noted that the Saratov pterosaur was similar in anatomy to recognized members of Targaryendraconia.
 However, the lack of the taxonomically informative snout tip prevented them from making a definite assignment.

 This observation was formally tested by Averianov in the 2025 study naming Saratovia.
 Using a version of Pêgas' comprehensive pterosaur phylogenetic analysis from a 2024 study, he recovered Saratovia within Targaryendraconia.
 Its position relative to other members of the group was unresolved; a family known as Targaryendraconidae was recognized, but other members of the group including Saratovia and genera grouped in the 2019 study as Cimoliopteridae formed a polytomy, meaning that their exact relationships are unresolved.
 Averianov emphasized that the extremely fragmentary nature of targaryendraconian specimens—most are known only from snout or mandibular material—reduces the stability and resolution of the results.
 The resulting cladogram from the study is shown below: